New research shows promise for osteoarthritis cure | DW | 31.08.2021

 Osteoarthritis is the most common form of arthritis and often occurs in the hands, feet, hips, knees and spine.
 There is no cure.

-The disease affects more than 300 million people worldwide and is a leading cause of disability due to the severe pain it can cause.
+The disease affects more than 500 million people worldwide, according to the 2019 Global Burden of Disease study, and disproportionately affects women.
+It is a leading cause of disability due to the severe pain it can cause.

 People develop osteoarthritis when the protective cartilage that cushions the bones in their joints begins to break down, causing the bones to rub together.